-Field experiences (5-15 hours) are required for most professional education courses as well as documented ESL practicum experiences working with students who are multilingual language users are required at the elementary, middle and high school level (at least 120 hours total).
+Field experiences (5-15 hours) are required for most professional education courses, as well as documented ESL practicum experiences working with students who are multilingual language users.
+Practicums are required at the elementary, middle and high school level (at least 120 hours total).
+Students may complete the undergraduate version of any of the following courses that are listed as the 600 level to meet licensure requirements.

-- EDU 383 Information Technology for K-12 Education (2 credits) - EDU 481 Urban Grades 1-6 Curriculum and Practicum (4 credits) - EDU 483 Foundations of Teaching Reading in Urban Grades K-6 (3 credits)

-- SPED 600 Foundations of Teaching Urban Learners with Exceptionalities (3 credits) - EDU 606 Urban Middle School and High School Methods -Advanced Theory and Practice (4 credits) - EDU 311 Urban Teaching Practicum and Seminar () - EDU 615 Managing Learning in Urban 5-12 Classrooms-Advanced Theory and Practice (3 credits) - EDU 630 Historical, Cultural, and Philosophical Foundations of Urban Education (3 credits)
+- EDU 383 Information Technology for K-12 Education (2 credits) - EDU 481 Urban Grades 1-6 Curriculum and Practicum (4 credits) - EDU 483 Foundations of Teaching Reading in Urban Grades K-6 (3 credits) - SPED 600 Foundations of Teaching Urban Learners with Exceptionalities (3 credits) - EDU 606 Urban Middle School and High School Methods -Advanced Theory and Practice (4 credits) - EDU 311 Urban Teaching Practicum and Seminar () - EDU 615 Managing Learning in Urban 5-12 Classrooms-Advanced Theory and Practice (3 credits) - EDU 630 Historical, Cultural, and Philosophical Foundations of Urban Education (3 credits)